Leibniz-HBI/smo-wiki/docs/Twitter-Academic-API-Track-Application.md

 # Twitter Academic API Track Application

+# How to apply for a Twitter API Academic Research access

 1. Check whether you're eligible for this API Track:

     > Apply as an Academic researcher if you’re...